 “ …it’s all about lowest common denominator, or a tool that everyone is comfortable with.
 Email is default, WhatsApp if in company / local culture.
 Slack + GoogleDrive / Dropbox is probably the best option.

 How we handle event communication

 At Croke Park Meetings & Events we have our own internal processes that ensure no balls are dropped when it comes to delivering seamless events that exceed our clients’ expectations.

-The Banquet Event Order, or BEO, is our Bible.
-This is where everything about the event is written down and recorded.
-If it’s not in this document, then it doesn’t happen.
+Pre-event, the Banquet Event Order, or BEO, is our Bible.
+This is where everything about the event is compiled, updated and shared.
+If it’s not on the BEO, it doesn’t happen.

-When communicating during an event with our clients, we fall back on the lowest common denominator approach, as highlighted above by Miguel Neves.
-Then it’s all about smart phones so we’ll call each other, IM, and WhatsApp to text, send pictures, videos or sound files.
+During the event, we fall back on the lowest common denominator approach, as highlighted above by Miguel Neves.
+Then it’s all about smart phones, reacting on the fly, IM, and WhatsApp to text, send pictures, videos or sound files.
 With a network infrastructure to support more than 27,000 people or 40,000 devices simultaneously at Croke Park, we can rely on our connectivity to communicate.

-At the EMEA PUG Challenge here last year - a conference for everyone who uses Progress products to develop or run business systems - our client, Julie Anne Clift-Thompson, highlighted the vital importance of great on-site communication:
+At the EMEA PUG Challenge here last year - a conference for users of Progress products to develop or run business systems - our client, Julie Anne Clift-Thompson, highlighted the vital importance of great on-site communication: